Selected Exhibitions

 July 1, 2022 – March 26, 2023

-We Are Made of Stories traces the rise of self-taught artists in the twentieth century and examines how their creativity and bold self-definition became major forces in American art despite wide-ranging societal, racial, and gender-based obstacles.
+We Are Made of Stories traces the rise of self-taught artists in the twentieth century and examines how their creativity and bold self-definition became significant forces in American art despite wide-ranging societal, racial, and gender-based obstacles.

 Stitched